Global supply chain squeeze, soaring costs threaten solar energy boom

 Contract prices for solar were already up 15% in the United States in the first quarter compared with last year due to higher interconnection and permitting costs, according to a quarterly index by LevelTen Energy.

-And a U.S. maker of solar mounting systems, Array Technologies Inc (ARRY.O), withdrew its forecast for the year last month due to steel and freight costs.
+And a U.S. maker of solar mounting systems, Array Technologies Inc, withdrew its forecast for the year last month due to steel and freight costs.

 In Europe, some projects that do not have strict timelines for when they need to begin delivering power are being delayed, according to executives and analysts.